 New Zealand PM orders Auckland into lockdown after return of community COVID-19 cases

-WELLINGTON: New Zealand on Tuesday (Aug 11) confirmed new cases of community COVID-19 cases after going for 102 days without any domestic transmission.
+WELLINGTON: New Zealand on Tuesday (Aug 11) confirmed new community cases of COVID-19 after going for 102 days without any domestic transmission.

 Prime Minister Jacinda Ardern said four people from one family in South Auckland had been confirmed to have contracted the coronavirus.